-The spare machine may remain inside the pit box until such time as it is used in the race, but any exchange of machine must be made in the pit lane.
+The spare machine may be inside the pit box whether or not it has been used in the race, but any exchange of machine must be made in the pit lane.
 The rider must enter pit lane with his machine to make the exchange.